 Common external causes of damaged skin barrier can vary from our basic routine up to environmental factors, such as:

-An overexposure to water and harsh cleanser could be the cause of a damaged skin barrier.
+Overexposure to water and a harsh cleanser could cause a damaged skin barrier.
 It can strip away the natural lipid barrier on our skin.
-Instead of protecting your skin from dirt and impurities, it could damage the skin's first protective layer which provides most of the protection.
+Instead of protecting your skin from dirt and impurities, it could damage the skin's first protective layer, which provides most of the protection.

 With more varieties of exfoliating products on the market and the tendency for instant gratification in your skincare routine, over-exfoliating is more of a common thing recently.
 When you over-exfoliate your skin, you’re not only taking away the unwanted dead skin cells on the top layer of your skin but also the functional “skin barrier” that are present to protect you in the first place.
-Always be mindful while you’re using your exfoliating products and observe any differences on your skin, this allows you to STOP doing it when needed.
+Always be mindful while using your exfoliating products and look out for any differences on your skin; this allows you to STOP doing it when needed.

 3. Pollution, bad or dry air quality

 Research has shown that pollution and dry air can affect our skin barrier layer.
 Thus, it is very common for people to experience sensitive and itchy skin when the air quality is poor.
-Therefore, it is best to limit outdoor activities during pollution, wear protective mask and clothing outdoors or use an air purifier in your living space to keep the air clean.
+Therefore, it is best to limit outdoor activities during pollution, wear protective masks and clothing outdoors and use an air purifier in your living space to keep the air clean.
 This won’t only benefit your skin but also your general health in general.

 4. Stress and lack of sleep

 Have you ever experienced a “bad skin” day when you lack rest and sleep?
 Yes, research shows research that lack of sleep or rest can damage your skin barrier and lead to increased transepidermal water loss.
 Get more rest, sleep and protect your skin barrier!

 Some internal factors that are out of our control in general are: